-New England Journal of Medicine NOVEMBER 16, 2019
+The New England Journal of Medicine DECEMBER 26, 2019

-Efficacy and Safety of Low-Dose Colchicine After Myocardial Infarction (COLCOT)
+Efficacy and Safety of Low-Dose Colchicine after Myocardial Infarction

-Jean-Claude Tardif, Samer Kouz, David D. Waters, et al.
+Jean-Claude Tardif, Simon Kouz, David D. Waters, Olivier F. Bertrand, Rafael Diaz, et al.

 Bottom Line

-In patients with a recent myocardial infarction, low-dose colchicine (0.5 mg daily) significantly reduced the composite risk of major ischemic cardiovascular events compared with placebo.
+In patients with a recent myocardial infarction, low-dose colchicine significantly reduced the risk of a composite of ischemic cardiovascular events compared to placebo, predominantly driven by reductions in strokes and urgent hospitalizations for angina.

 Key Findings